GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-5.md

 Next, update the component template to attach an event handler to the `Search` button.

-Bind the `click` event on the `button` element, you are able to call the `filterResults` function.
-The argument to the function is the `value` property of the `filter` template variable.
-Specifically, the `.value` property from the `input` HTML element.
+Bind the `click` event on the `button` element so that calls the `filterResults` function.
+The argument passed to the function should be the `.value` property of the `filter` template reference variable, which corresponds to the value of the `input` HTML element.

 <details>
   <summary>Hint - Possible Solution</summary>